IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Asking, 'If there is no God, what is the purpose of life?' is like asking, 'If there is no master, whose slave will I be?'
 If your purpose of life is to submit as a slave, then your meaning comes from flattering the ego of a person whom you should detest.”

 ― <a href="https://en.wikipedia.org/wiki/Dan_Barker" target="_blank">Dan Barker</a>

+>“If every trace of any single religion were wiped out and nothing were passed on, it would never be created exactly that way again.
+There might be some other nonsense in its place, but not that exact nonsense.
+If all of science were wiped out, it would still be true and someone would find a way to figure it all out again.”

+>“Whatever you do, don't read the Bible for a moral code: it advocates prejudice, cruelty, superstition, and murder.
+Read it because: we need more atheists — and nothin' will get you there faster than readin' the damn Bible.”

+>“The question I get asked by religious people all the time is, without God, what’s to stop me from raping all I want?
+And my answer is: I do rape all I want.
+And the amount I want is zero.
+And I do murder all I want, and the amount I want is zero.
+The fact that these people think that if they didn’t have this person watching over them that they would go on killing, raping rampages is the most self-damning thing I can imagine.
+I don't want to do that.
+Right now, without any god, I don't want to jump across this table and strangle you.
+I have no desire to strangle you.
+I have no desire to flip you over and rape you.”

+― <a href="https://en.wikipedia.org/wiki/Penn_Jillette" target="_blank">Penn Jillette</a>

 >“The Taiping Rebellion is the perfect example of the old adage that the winners write the history books.
 Most writers treat the Taipings as poor deluded peasants following a madman's hallucinations, but when you get right down to it, that's how most religions begin (not your religion obviously, but all the other ones).
 The only difference between <a href="https://en.wikipedia.org/wiki/Hong_Xiuquan" target="_blank">Hong Xiuquan</a> and history's successful prophets is that if a professor, novelist, or cartoonist disrespects Hong Xiuquan, angry mobs won't call for his head.
 >